 ReaCH4BioGas ("Reach") (trade name for Benefuels, LLC): (formed February 2013) owned 85% by SEER.
 Reach develops renewable natural gas projects that convert raw biogas into pipeline quality gas and/or Renewable, "RNG", for fleet vehicles.
-Reach has had minimal operations as of December 31, 2015.
+Reach has had minimal operations as of December 31, 2016.

-SEER Environmental Materials, LLC ("SEM") formed September 2015.
-SEM is a wholly owned subsidiary established as a materials technology business with the purpose of developing advanced chemical absorbents and catalysts that enhance the capability of biogas produced from, landfill, wastewater treatment operations and agricultural digester operations.
-SEM had minimal operations as of December 31, 2015.
+SEER Environmental Materials, LLC ("SEM"): (formed September 2015) is a wholly owned subsidiary established as a materials technology business with the purpose of developing advanced chemical absorbents and catalysts that enhance the capability of biogas produced from, landfill, wastewater treatment operations and agricultural digester operations.